|Nutritional Guidelines (per serving)|

 Taste for and adjust seasoning with salt and fresh-ground black pepper.

-Serve with Buffalo wings, a salad, or steak and enjoy!
+Serve with Buffalo wings, a salad, or steak.

 Different Kinds of Blue Cheese